Make a Simple Lip Scrub for Natural Lip Care

 You’ll see I’ve included both volume and weight measurements.
 I make all of my skin care products by weight as it’s more accurate and repeatable, but volume measurements work just fine, here!
 (Looking for a good scale?
 This is the one I use.)

-The Basic Lip Scrub Recipe
+⭐️The Basic Lip Scrub Recipe

-• 2 ounce jar with lid
+• 1 ounce jar with lid (or 2 15ml jars—great for gift giving)

 • 2 Tablespoons (11.5g) Stevia Leaf Powder